kaizokuv/dummiesnmap/README.md

 - Fully modular code, making it more efficient and prettier on the source side
   - Also allows for an easier time to customise the code yourself if wanted
 - Auto-updating for Nmap to make sure it's up to date
-  - Auto-detects your distro and runs through your package manager to install/update Nmap (currently supported below)
+  - Auto-detects your OS and runs through your package manager to install/update Nmap (currently supported below)
     - pacman (Arch-based)
-    - dnf (Fedora-based)
+    - dnf and yum (Fedora-based)
     - apt (Ubuntu-based)
+    - choco (Windows)
+    - homebrew (MacOS)
     - (Will add more if needed, doing mainstream for now)
 - Most importantly: Dumbed-down explanation of what each flag does so you know what it does when you choose it :D
 - More to come :D